 Phone: 865-974-8574 • Email: firstname.lastname@example.org

-Dr. Jonathan Ring was born and raised in Rapid City, SD.
-Since high school, he has been slowly moving east, earning degrees and experience as a researcher and teacher along the way.
-He earned his B.A. from the University of South Dakota (2007), and M.A.
+Jonathan Ring earned his B.A. from the University of South Dakota (2007), and M.A.
 (2010) and Ph.D.
 (2014) from the University of Iowa.
-He was a postdoctoral research fellow and lecturer at the University of Michigan from 2014 – 2106 and an assistant professor at Cleveland State University in the 2016/17 academic year.
+He was a postdoctoral research fellow and lecturer at the University of Michigan from 2014 – 2016 and an assistant professor at Cleveland State University from 2016 – 2017.